 Age the cigars at a marginally lesser level than the standard humidity levels and temperature.
 After this, aged cigars can move in a humidor.

-5. What to do if you are unaccustomed to smoking cigars and have just purchased cigars for instance the Davidoff Cigars and the initial ones tasted terrific, but afterwards the others dried out?
+5. What to do if you are unaccustomed to smoking cigars and have just purchased cigars, for instance, the Davidoff Cigars and the initial ones tasted terrific, but afterward, the others dried out?

-In this case, you just have to get a humidor.
-In fact, you ought to have acquired one the moment you got your cigars.
-Buy a humidor immediately before you buy any more cigars and find out how to make use of it.
+In this case, you have to get a humidor.
+You ought to have acquired one the moment you got your cigars.
+Buy a humidor immediately before you buy any more cigars and find out how to use it.
 This is the only method to maintain the freshness of fine cigars like the CAO Cigars.

-You should smoke a cigar till you enjoy it.
-When you start smoking it, it tastes really amazing and the taste changes as it goes down because it becomes stronger and hotter when the tar and the moisture collects.
+It would be best if you smoked a cigar until you enjoy it.
+When you start smoking it, it tastes incredible and the taste changes as it goes down because it becomes stronger and hotter when the tar and the moisture collect.
 Therefore, continue smoking till so long as you get pleasure from it and then extinguish it.